Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Ivanova N, Shutterstock

 Huskies can come in a broad spectrum of colors, which is one of the allures of the breed.
-Black and white is a very common Husky color combination, and many of these dogs sport lovely, penetrating blue eyes.
+Black and white is a common Husky color combination, and many sport lovely, penetrating blue eyes.

 Personality

+Huskies have prominent personalities but also a sense of humor.
+They can be goofy, but they’re also stubborn and talented at escaping.
 Their love for adventure can sometimes get them into trouble.
 They do best in large yards with regular exercise or homes with lots of land.
-These loyal companions can work very well in various lifestyles, whether you have a growing family or are single.
+These loyal companions can work well in various lifestyles, whether you have a growing family or are single.

-However, due to their advanced exercise requirements, they work best with active folks without any restrictions.
+However, due to their advanced exercise requirements, they work best with active owners.

 Exercise Needs

-This dog will happily accompany you on any adventure you’d like to go on, always ready for something new.
-These dogs are known for their predatory response, so they might chase smaller pets, like cats, chickens, and other prey animals.
+Huskies require around 1½ hours of daily exercise.
+Having a secure space for them is even more important, as they are notorious for running off and having their own adventures.
+The Husky will happily accompany you on any adventure you’d like to go on.
+However, they are known for their predatory response, so they might chase smaller pets, like cats, chickens, and other prey animals.

 siberian husky standing on leaves in autumn park